nikunjpansari/Todo-App/README.md

 # Full Stack App with REST API and React JS

-A Full-stack application using a REST API for the backend and React JS for the frontend.
+A Full-stack application featuring a RESTful API backend and a React.js frontend.
+The backend leverages technologies such as Spring, Spring Boot, JPA, MySQL, and Spring Security to ensure robustness, data management, and security.
+Together, these components form a scalable architecture for seamless integration, enabling efficient development and deployment of full-stack applications.

 ## Table of Contents